 The UK’s Impressive Low Carbon Journey

 The UK is one of the best locations for offshore wind power in the world and is considered the best in Europe.
-The deployment of wind powered generation has been a historic success and in 2016, for the first time, the UK generated more electricity from wind power than from coal.
+The deployment of wind-powered generation has been a historic success: in 2016, for the first time, the UK electricity market generated more power from wind than from coal.

-Wind power delivers a growing percentage of the electricity of the UK and by the end of April 2019, it consisted of 9,702 wind turbines with a total installed capacity of over 20.8 GW: 12,904 MW of onshore capacity and 7,895 MW of offshore capacity.
-This placed the UK as the world's sixth largest producer of wind power.
+Wind power delivers a growing percentage of the UK’s electricity.
+By the end of April 2019, wind consisted of 9,702 wind turbines with a total installed capacity of over 20.8 GW: 12,904 MW of onshore capacity and 7,895 MW of offshore capacity.
+This ranked the UK as the world's sixth largest producer of wind power.

 The deployment of UK wind power generation looks certain to continue, with experts predicting that more than 30 GW will be available to generate by 2025.

 Great Britain’s weather, not famed for outdoor barbeques, beach parties and blistering sunshine, has warmed to solar power.
-Solar power represented a very small part of electricity production in the UK until the 2010s, when it increased rapidly; for most of that decade, new installations were subsidized with a feed-in tariff (FIT) and the cost of PV panels was falling.
+Solar power represented a very small part of the UK electricity market until the 2010s, when it increased rapidly.
+For most of that decade, new installations were subsidized with a feed-in tariff (FIT) and the cost of PV panels was falling.

 As of 2019, installed capacity was more than 13 GW; however peak generation is less than 10 GW.
-As panels have a capacity factor of about 10 percent in the UK climate, average annual generation is roughly the installed capacity multiplied by 1,000 hours, or slightly under 13 terawatt hours in 2018, somewhat under 5 percent of UK electricity consumption.
+As panels have a capacity factor of about 10 percent in the UK climate, average annual generation is roughly the installed capacity multiplied by 1,000 hours, or slightly under 13 terawatt hours in 2018.
+This represents just under five percent of UK electricity consumption.